-Who loves getting up early on a dark and cold morning or rushing back home because it’s pouring and windy instead of staying all warm and cosy with your friends in a bar?
+Who loves getting up early on a dark and cold morning or rushing back home because it’s pouring and windy instead of staying all warm and cozy with your friends in a bar?
 Well, at least for me it is a massive September issue I encounter each fall.
 So even if saying goodbyes to your summer is always quite bittersweet (something like the taste of Gin &Tonic), you can at least try making it as memorable as possible.
 Our way of closing the warm season was meeting up with two extremely inspiring and creative girls Krista and Viktorija who last spring launched their breakfast & picnic club – First Blush Club – something between the pink tones of rising sun blended with a smell of coffee in the morning and the sound of sparkling bobbles combined with friends’ laugh in the sunset.

 Tell us how did you meet and then ended up finding the First Blush Club breakfast community?

 It happened that we knew each other from social media but never before had met in person, so one day we simply decided to go for a picnic together.
 There was one picnic, then another and after the third one, we noticed that besides our morning coffee and croissants we are also enjoying a real friendship.
-Of course, in the beginning, we weren’t even thinking about organising any public picnics.
+Of course, in the beginning, we weren’t even thinking about organizing any public picnics.

 So, how did it evolve into a public event?

 Initially, when developing the First Blush Club idea, we had been considering to organise a few public picnics in different spots of Vilnius, taking into account their individual mood and spirit.
-However, all the sudden we landed to an even better idea - since Viktorija has been working at the MO Museum, our picnics had been included into the MO calendar before we actually got to learn about this!
+However, all the sudden we landed an even better idea – since Viktorija has been working at the MO Museum, our picnics had been included in the MO calendar before we actually got to learn about this!
 Best motivation without words!